Haolab-BIG/ChIP-seq_Chromatin-Immunoprecipitation-sequence/README.md

-# ChIP-seq, Chromatin Immunoprecipitation sequence
+# ChIP-seq, Chromatin Immunoprecipitation sequencing
 For everyone who has a new face to HaoLab, we make this pipeline/protocol to standardize downstream analysis pipeline for ChIP-seq data.

 ## Part I Introduction